Giveth/giveth-wiki/wiki/white-paper.md

 Challenge #3, "Safely transfer ownership of ether to said individuals," is again resolved by our vault contract.
 Ether is only ever released to addresses whitelisted with original donors permission.
 However, in order to fully meet the requirements of challenge #3, we must set some sort of approval process.

-The rules for how transfers are approved are handled by liquid pledging plugins.
-These plugins are separate contracts reference by the liquid pledging contract.
+The rules for how transfers are approved, challenge #4, are handled by liquid pledging plugins (lpp).
+These plugins are separate contracts reference by the liquid pledging contract mentioned above.

 For example, you could use our [lpp-milestone](https://github.com/Giveth/lpp-milestone) plugin to require reviewer approval as a condition to releasing ether from it's original donor.
 In this case, the reviewer is another ethereum address.
 If "acceptMilestone" is called from this approved reviewer address, then the ownership of donated ether can be released to the milestone recipient address.